-Unidimensionality
+Unidimensionality:

 Data from each EDAQ domain were screened for substantive violations of unidimensionality (which may be difficult to deal with in the Rasch model framework) by CFA.
-In factor analysis, it is implied that observed behaviours can be described in terms of an underlying construct, and in the case of CFA, the relationship between indicators (i.e. items) and the construct is specified in advance [25].
-CFA was used rather than exploratory factor analysis because the EDAQ already had a predefined domain structure.
-Thus, each domain was subjected to a CFA and replicated as without alternative methods, assistive devices or help (i.e. Section A), or with alternative methods or assistive devices if used (Section B).
-The following criteria were used for item inclusion: root mean square error of approximation (RMSEA) <0.10; Comparative Fit Index (CFI) and the Tucker Lewis Index (TLI) >0.95, and chi-square fit statistic of >0.05 (non-significant) [26].
+In factor analysis it is implied that observed behaviours can be described in terms of an underlying construct and, in the case of CFA, the relationship between indicators (i.e. items) and the construct is specified in advance [25].
+CFA was used rather than Exploratory Factor Analysis as the EDAQ already had a pre-defined domain structure.
+Thus, each domain was subjected to a CFA and replicated as without alternative methods, assistive devices or help (i.e. section A), or with alternative methods or assistive devices if used (section B).
+The following criteria were used for item inclusion: Root Mean Square Error of Approximation (RMSEA) <0.10; Comparative Fit Index (CFI) and the Tucker Lewis Index (TLI) >0.95 and Chi-Square fit statistic of>0.05 (non-significant) [26].
 Unidimensionality was also subsequently tested post-Rasch analysis: two estimates of the trait were derived from independent sets of items for each individual, and their difference was subjected to a t-test [27].